This post is on tips and tricks to improve your odds at winning.

 Fishing officially starts when you see the fishing icon follow you.
 It looks like this:

 If you tap this icon, this takes you into the fishing event.
-Tap the button at the bottom to pay 2 AB.
+Tap the button at the bottom to play.
 The system will randomly assign you a fisher.
 It will do its best to match you with someone who has a similar number of wins as you do, though sometimes it matches you against a top fisher, even if you only have a few wins.

-To those who haven’t played before, you’ll notice within your first few matches that there is a delay between tapping the “catch” button and when the game registers your input.
-This will take some getting used to.
+In Fishing 1.0, within your first few matches that there is a delay between tapping the “catch” button and when the game registers your input.
+This takes some getting used to.

-In the beginning stages of the match, it is important to catch fish as soon as you can.
+IIn Fishing 1.0, in the beginning stages of the match, it is important to catch fish as soon as you can.
 Your icon may not have enough time to go around a second time to catch the fish.
-As the match progresses, the icon will move around faster, which gives you more time to catch the fish.
+As the match progresses, the icon would move around faster, which gives you more time to catch the fish.
 Aside from avoiding a miss in the early stages and catching the final fish first (more on tiebreaking later), there is no advantage to catching a fish early.

-Fish spawn between 1/4 and 1/3 of a circle from each other.
-The direction can either be clockwise or counter-clockwise.
-You’ll know after the second fish where to anticipate each fish during the match based on its direction.
+In Fishing 1.0, Fish spawn between 1/4 and 1/3 of a circle from each other.
+The direction could either be clockwise or counter-clockwise.
+You know after the second fish where to anticipate each fish during the match based on its direction.
+The below videos demonstrate how this works:

 Clockwise: